jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 the test passes, showing that

 * assertRaises_ checks that the code in its context (``src.exceptions.does_not_exist``), raises the :ref:`Exception<errors>` (:ref:`AttributeError<what causes AttributeError?>`) it is given in parentheses.
-* :ref:`AttributeError<what causes AttributeError?>` is raised when I try to call something that does NOT exist from something that does exist
+* :ref:`AttributeError<what causes AttributeError?>` is raised when I try to get something that does NOT exist from an :ref:`object<everything is an object>` that exists.

 ----